-"And Saul, trembling and astonished, said, Lord ! what wilt Thou have me to do ?-Acrs. ix.
-6.
+"And Saul, trembling and astonished, said, Lord! what wilt Thou have me to do?"
+Acts 9: 6.

-O^N the prayer, Thy will be done, as in heaven so on earth, there needs to follow the more special one, Lord ! what wilt Thou have me to do ?
+On the prayer, 'Your will be done in heaven, so on earth,' there needs to follow the more special one, 'Lord! what will You have me do?'
 Men have often asked what was the secret of the wonderful consecration and power which we see in the life of Paul.
 At his conversion, his first act, after he knew the Lord who had met him, was the surrender of his will.
-Lord ! what wilt Thou have me to do ?1 That word was the beginning, the root, the strength, the mark of his whole wonderful life.
-His work was so blessed and fruitful, because he remained faithful to the one thing : he only lived for the will of his Lord.
+Lord! what will You have me do?
+[Note: The R. V. omits these words.
+We have their substance in Paul's account of his conversion (Acts 22: 10), "And I said, What shall I do, Lord!"]
+That word was the beginning, the root, the strength, the mark of his whole wonderful life.
+His work was so blessed and fruitful, because he remained faithful to the one thing: he only lived for the will of his Lord.